19 Cherry Shrimp Facts That Will Surely Amaze You!

 As I’ve said earlier, the female cherry shrimps carry their eggs underneath the body.
 During this stage, the female constantly fans the eggs using its tail.

-Just like the shrimps, their eggs also need oxygen.
+Like shrimp, eggs need oxygen.
 Fanning does exactly that.
 It provides oxygen to the eggs and keeps them healthy.
-Thus female cherry shrimps take care of their eggs until hatching.
+Thus, female cherry shrimps take care of their eggs until hatching.

 12. Protective Body Cream

-As we use different body creams to protect our body, cherry shrimps also have a protective body cream of their own.
+As we use different body creams to protect our bodies, cherry shrimps also have a protective body cream of their own.

 The cream is nothing but a mucus secreted from the body of cherry shrimps.
 This mucus acts like a protective cream and keeps the cherry shrimps safe from different parasites as well as infections.

 There is another function of this slimy mucus.
-It helps the shrimps to swim faster through the water.
+It helps the shrimp to swim faster through the water.

 13. Females Are Brighter

 In the case of cherry shrimps, the females are larger and brighter in color.
-Often the female cherry shrimps have much intense coloration than the male counterparts.
+Often, the female cherry shrimps have much more intense coloration than their male counterparts.

 Also, when developing eggs, the females form a saddle spot on their backs.
-This way, you can easily identify the females from the males (Of course when they are sexually matured).
+This way, you can easily identify the females from the males (Of course, when they are sexually mature).

 14. Tail Is The Propeller